slitherpunk/Voidland-Mystery-Goodnight-Source/README.md

 buddy i made this at like nights of 1 or 2 am. i didn't have the time 2 look up better ways to do things. i was falling asleep!!!

-idk what 2 license this as or what ever. just don't like idk. say u made it? i used some other script i got from that asset library. so i didn't make that part.
+idk what 2 license this as or what ever. just don't like idk. say u made my game? u can use this tho if u want to like. make something like it tho. i used some other  script i got from that asset library. so i didn't make that part.